bitshifter/bitshifter.github.io/_posts/2018-06-04-simd-path-tracing.md

 My theory on why I saw a large jump going from precise IEEE 754 floats to SSE was in part due to the lack of `-ffast-math` optimisations.
 This is speculation on my part though, I haven't done any digging to back it up.

 A more well known floating point wart in Rust is the distinction between `PartialOrd` and `Ord` traits.
 This distinction exists because floating point can be `Nan` which means that it doesn't support [total order](https://en.wikipedia.org/wiki/Total_order) which is required by `Ord` but not `PartialOrd`.
 As a consequence you can't use a lot of standard library functions like [sort](https://doc.rust-lang.org/std/primitive.slice.html#method.sort) with floats.
 This is an ergonomics issue rather than a performance issue but it is one I ran into working on this so I thought I'd mention it.
-I've seen the [noisy_float](https://crates.io/crates/noisy_float) crate recommended as a work around for float ergonmics issues but I haven't tried it.
+I've seen the [noisy_float](https://crates.io/crates/noisy_float) crate recommended as a work around for float ergonomics issues but I haven't tried it.

 # Preparing data for SIMD